 RAID 3 uses a parity disk to store the parity information generated by a RAID controller on a separate disk from the actual data disks instead of striping it with the data, as in RAID 5.
 RAID 3 requires a minimum of three physical disks.

 Advantages.
-RAID 3 provides high throughput, making it a good choice for transferring large amounts of data in bulk.
+RAID 3 provides high throughput, which makes it a good choice for transferring large amounts of data in bulk.

 Best use.
 RAID 3 performs well with applications that require one long, sequential data transfer, such as video servers.